DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ### Step 4: Creating Page 2
-The creation of this page was much the same as the first.
-In this case I was going to create a user name creation tool that uses a pattern much like the one used for user names at WOU.
-It has a form that you put your first name and last name in and it will generate you a username with the current year in two digits.
-I used a similar pattern for this project with a main view and partial view that I insert based on what the user has done.
+Creating this page was similar to creating the first.
+I planned to create a user name creation tool similar to the one used for user names at WOU.
+It has a form for first name and last name, and generates a user name by using that data and appending the last two digits of the current year.
+I used a similar pattern for this project, with a main view and partial view that reflect the user's input.
 In this case I created the following pages:

 * **Page2** - This page contains the main view.
 * **Page2Form** - This is the partial view for the form.
 * **Page2Instructions** - On this page I decided to move the instructions into their own view.
-* **Page2NoResults** - This partial view will be shown by default to provide the user with help as needed
+* **Page2NoResults** - This partial view will be shown by default to provide the user with help as needed.
-* **Page2Results** - This partial view will be shown when the username has been created.
+* **Page2Results** - This partial view will be shown when the user name has been created.
-* **Page2ResultsError** - This partial view will be shown if the user doesn't provide all of the information needed to generate a username.
+* **Page2ResultsError** - This partial view will be shown if the user doesn't provide all of the information needed to generate a user name.

-I started with the creation of the ```ActionResult``` for the get and post versions of the pages using C# attributes to specify which view the controller should provide.
+I started with the creation of the ```ActionResult``` for the get and post versions of the pages, using C# attributes to specify which view the controller should provide.

 ```csharp
  /// <summary>